jcbang/RacerAI/README.md

 Method shuts off the AI by setting its maximum speed to zero and forces the brakes when the AI reaches the finish line. protected void SteerCarToAngle(float speedModifier):
 Method controls what direction the wheels turn in based on the target steering angle and current steering angle at a rate controlled by our turn speed set for the car.
+#### protected void Sensors():
+Method controls the car's spatial awareness.
+Five raycast sensors exist on our car.
+Left, Angled Left, Front, Angled Right, and Right.
+If a sensor is hit on a given side, the avoiding boolean flag is set to true which allows for this method’s avoidMultiplier to take precedence over Drive()’s steering. avoidMultiplier’s value corresponds to a left turn if negative and a right turn if positive.
 #### protected virtual void Steer():
 Method controls the car’s pathfinding towards each node in the race path created in Start().
 If the car is avoiding something, then this method is ignored during the FixedUpdate().